cisco-ce/roomos.cisco.com/doc/TechDocs/UiExtensions-Panels.md

 xFeedback Register event/userinterface/extensions/*
 ```

-Now, everytime you press a button or move a slider, the command line will show you the evens in real time.
+Now, everytime you press a button or move a slider, the command line will show you the events in real time.

 ## Widgets